AliHadiOzturk/azure-media-services-api/README.md

 You can change the file path.
 This path used for save the file that client upload.

 # Running Project
-First get inside VideoClient folder and then write `npm install`.
+First get inside VideoClient folder and then run command `npm install`.
 Second run `ng serve`

 Open a new terminal and go VideoAPI folder.